AntaresSimulatorTeam/antares-web-installer/docs/overview.md

 and [Antares Solver](https://github.com/AntaresSimulatorTeam/Antares_Simulator/releases).
 The installer can, on request, add shortcuts to the desktop to launch the server and open the web interface.

-The `antares-web-installer` application exists in two versions:
+The `antares-web-installer` application exists only in command line interface (cli): `AntaresWebInstaller.exe`.

-- a simplified command line version (CLI): `AntaresWebInstaller.exe`
-- an intuitive graphical version (GUI): `AntaresWebInstaller.exe`

 The application is available for Windows and Ubuntu.